 The second race on the card is the Pertemps Final and this is always a very tough betting heat for punters.
 Our expert Cheltenham day 3 tips will give you some guidance in what to bet on in this race but with the favourite normally around 7 or 8/1, it is never easy to pick the winner.

 Next up is one of the best races of the week, the Ryanair Chase.
 This race has been won by some wonderful horses in recent seasons including Cue Card, the late Vautour and Alberta’s Run.
-The likes of Frodon, Min and A Plus Tard could all line-up in the 2020 renewal of the Ryanair Chase so be sure to keep an eye out for our Ryanair Chase tips when they become available.
+The likes of Frodon, Min and Melon could all line-up in the 2021 renewal so be sure to keep an eye out for our Ryanair Chase tips when they become available.

 Next up it’s the big Championship race of the day, the Stayer’s Hurdle.
-Big Bucks dominated this race for years and now Paisley Park could become a legendary stayer too.
-He won the race last year and has been fantastic in his pre-races for the 2020 Cheltenham Festival.
-Last time out he beat Summerville Boy comfortably at Cheltenham and goes to the Festival as many people’s banker of the week.
+Big Bucks dominated this race for years and now Paisley Park is back to regain his crown.
+He won the race two years ago but was disappointing in 2020.

 Following the Stayer’s Hurdle, the Brown Advisory Plate comes and it’s another tough betting test for Cheltenham punters.
-This is another wide open handicap but last year Siruh du Lac was ridden to victory by Lizzie Kelly.
-After the Ryanair and the Stayer’s, this is normally a quieter betting race unless there is a big gamble taking place.
+This is another wide-open handicap and after the Ryanair and the Stayer’s, this is normally a quieter betting race unless there is a big gamble taking place.

 The penultimate race on day 3 of the Cheltenham Festival is the Mares’ Novices Hurdle.
 This is another quiet race and one that some horse racing pundits have called for to be scrapped after just three years.
 It is hard to predict which horses will line-up for this race so it isn’t a big ante-post betting market but once the declarations are in, expect to see some gambles on horses trained by the likes of Willie Mullins and Gordon Elliot.